 Q: How does the Trump Administration’s new implementation plan affect me or the lawsuits?

-It doesn’t.
+A: It doesn’t.
 The policy implements in essence the same categorical ban on transgender service that the President had already announced.
 The Court injunctions are still in place to prevent the policy from going into effect, and we will continue to fight the ban in court.

 Q: I heard the President just released a memo.
 What does that mean?